 This shampoo kills fleas and ticks and lice and can be used in cats and kittens over 12 weeks.

-The shampoo has a lovely berry, coconut fragrance and contains conditioners, so kitty will smell nice.
+It has a lovely berry, coconut fragrance, so kitty will smell nice.

 It may need to be used several times to get rid of all the fleas.
 Just be careful because prolonged or repeated exposure may cause dry skin.
 Just something to watch out for.
 Always follow the manufacturer's recommendations,

 This product lathers well and will leave the cat with a very soft and shiny coat.

 Four Paws kills fleas, ticks and lice.
 It cleanses gently and solves matting and tangle problems.

 It may be necessary to use more of this product than other brands.